string1225/string1225/README.md

 ### Welcome 👋

-I'm a String. :P
+Please feel free to find some interesting projects here to make the life better. 😄

-You could find some interesting projects here to make the life better. 😄
+Perferred tech: Docker, Node.js

 <!--
 **string1225/string1225** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.